saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/receivePurchaseShipment.md

 ### Workflow

 * Ensure statusId is "PURCH_SHIP_RECEIVED",
-* For each ShipmentItem, call receiveInventorProduct
+* For each ShipmentItem, call receiveProductInventory